 This Procedure Is For You

-Throughout your augmentation journey, I want you to remember that this procedure is for you.
+Throughout your breast augmentation journey, I want you to remember that this procedure is for you.
 Don’t allow yourself to fall into the trap of looking to your friends and family for making decisions that fall on your shoulders.
 Your boobs, your procedure, your decisions.

 Think Long Term